 This specification also defines the new "print-processing-attributes-supported" Printer Description attribute (section 6.5.24) that names all the Job Template attributes that affect the visual processing of a Job.

+Client Metadata for Job Accounting

+Job Accounting is used for recording information about Jobs and how Printers processed Jobs.
+This information is used for a variety of purposes.
+It can be very useful to have information about the Client submitting the Job, or other actors that were responsible for generating the originating document or spool file.
+This specification defines the "client-info" operation attribute (section 6.1.1) to let a Client supply name and version information about itself and any relevant components providing Job Ticket or content information for the Job.

-6.1.1New Operations
+New Operations

 Identify-Printer